antonmi/ALF/README.md

 ### Use the pipeline

 There are several ways you can run your pipeline.
-There are the `call/2`, `cast/2` and `stream/2` functions.
+There are `call/2`, `cast/2` and `stream/2` functions.

-`call/2` calls the pipeline and block the caller process until the result is returned.
+`call/2` calls the pipeline and blocks the caller process until the result is returned.

 ```elixir
 ThePipeline.call(1) # returns 1
 ThePipeline.call(2, return_ip: true) # it returns %ALP.IP{} struct
 ```

-`cast/2` send event to the pipeline and returns the IP reference immediately.
+`cast/2` sends event to the pipeline and returns the IP reference immediately.

 ```elixir
 ThePipeline.cast(1) # returns reference like #Reference<0.3669068923.1709703170.126245>